foo-dogsquared/freebies-hunt-api/src/list.md

 - [Keepass](https://keepass.info/) | A free and open source password manager for your desktop.
 If you want to see the source code, you can go to the [repo at Sourceforge](https://sourceforge.net/projects/keepass/).
 - [LastPass](https://lastpass.com) | A cloud password manager.
 Offers web extension for even more convenience into your browsing experience.
 - [Makerlog](https://getmakerlog.com) | A productive logger for makers.
 You also get to meet a community of hackers and makers who create useful (or not) products.
+- [Quire](https://quire.io) | **(Really recommending this one.
+Can serve as a solid alternative for Trello.)** A minimalistic all-in-one productivity tool.
+Can be made as a task list, a project board, a file sharing tool, and it highlights [an exhaustive list of features](https://quire.io/features) that'll make your productivity experience smoother.
 - [Rainy Mood](http://www.rainymood.com/) | Lets you focus through the ambience (if you're the type who find rain to be relaxing).
 - [RescueTime](https://www.rescuetime.com/) | A time management software that tracks your activities and rating them whether you've been productive or not.
 - [StackEdit](https://stackedit.io) | **(Really, really recommending you to check this one out.)** A web-based Markdown editor that comes with a lot of integration options to sync your notes with (include GitHub).